nusco/narjillos/backlog.md

 Java has a modules system now.
 Use it.

 * Fix distribution
-Use jpackage, probably remove Docker build, and possibly remove batch files.
+Use jpackage, and possibly remove batch files.
+(I already removed the Docker build.)
 At the very least, have a Mac build.
 Also consider making Windows and Linux builds.

 * Fix localization bug
 In human-readable formatting test.
 (Reported by Cipster.)